|

 https://nrmdatalibrary.dpipwe.tas.gov.au/FactSheets/WfW/ListMapUserNotes/Inventory_DCM_Tas.pdf

-Climate Futures Tasmania (CFT) projections were incorporated into the modelling framework to simulate projected climate (according to the RCP 8.5 scenario) for years 2030 and 2050.
+CMIP6-era Regional Climate projections were incorporated into the modelling framework to simulate projected climate (according to SSP3-7.0) for years 2030, 2050, 2070 and 2100.
 These projections were downscaled, and bias corrected to a spatial grid resolution of 30m.
 Also, note that these outputs relate to the baseline climate maps defined here:

 https://www.thelist.tas.gov.au/app/content/data/geo-meta-data-record?detailRecordUID=ba62f124-5906-4471-a01c-9b57b6142055